BTEC Level 2 Applied Science: Forensic Science - Investigating a Crime Scene - Chapter 1: After Crime Scene Examination

 AFTER CRIME SCENE EXAMINATION

 After all physical evidence has been recovered, packaged and labelled, the CID6 crime scene report form has been completed, and all materials have been removed from the scene, it is released back to its original owner.
 Other police personnel may have further involvement with the complainant or victim, but so far as the CSI is concerned, their involvement at the scene of crime is over.
 Items of evidence will now brought into the custody of the police for storage, and the CSI will transfer details of their work and their findings on to the police force's computerised systems and be placed in secure file.
-The work of the CSI for the crime scene they have just examined is now complete, and except for a possible request to attend court to give evidence, the CSI will now be passed another case -
+The work of the CSI for the crime scene they have just examined is now complete, and except for a possible request to attend court to give evidence, the CSI will now be passed another case - by police Force Control - and so for the CSI, the cycle begins again.

 For the physical evidence, however, the story is not yet over, because now it has to be passed to others for forensic examination.